PubInv/rapid-e-coli/README.md

 Providing water, sanitation and hygiene for the whole planet is a big job, and a tiny part of it is to be able to tell when your water is polluted.
 Of may possible sources of pollution, fecal contamination may be the most dangerous.
-E. coli is an bacterium which has been shown to be a valualbe indicator organism of fecal contamination that is relatively easy to detect.
+E. coli is an bacterium which has been shown to be a valuable indicator organism of fecal contamination that is relatively easy to detect.
 These methods generally require 24 to 48 hours.